sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

   - A3 4% buffered
     - 27 INR / sheet (sriaurobindopaper.com )

+Covers

+- 180 GSM Kraft paper roll 24 inch - 190 Rs in 2026 Source: [TW](https://www.amazon.in/dp/B08LNR5WVQ)
+- Offset 250-300 GSM papers are cheap.
+But, can't print on it using dye, pigment or laser printers.
+- Photo paper
+- Wedding invitation printing paper

 ### Print cost
+#### Home
+- vishvAsa 2026 -
+  - BW A4 sheet (2 pages) - .15 Rs
+  - Acid free A4 sheet cost - .5 Rs
+  - 100 A4 sheets - 65 Rs
+  - 100 A5 sheets - 33 Rs
+  - 500 A5 sheets - 165 Rs
-- On regular paper - ₹ 2,000 (plain paper) + ₹ 2,000 (ink and cover paper) for 2,500 A3 sheets
+- kamalanayana - On regular paper - ₹ 2,000 (plain paper) + ₹ 2,000 (ink and cover paper) for 2,500 A3 sheets
-- For an avg.
-400 pg A5 book, tAra-prakAshana quoted around 600 Rs per copy (pigment ink on acid free paper).

 #### India printers
 - navbhArat 2025, bengaLUru
   - Pigment ink, acid free paper is available only in bulk for printing 1000 books plus.